fwextensions/quick-score/README.md

 Many search interfaces highlight the letters in each item that match what the user has typed.
 The `matches` property of each item in the results array contains information that can be used to highlight those matching letters.

-This functional component is an example of how an item could be highlighted using React.
+The functional component below is an example of how an item could be highlighted using React.
 It surrounds each sequence of matching letters in a `<mark>` tag and then returns the full string in a `<span>`.
 You could then style the `<mark>` tag to be bold or a different color to highlight the matches.
 (Something similar could be done by concatenating plain strings of HTML tags, though you'll need to be careful to escape the substrings.)

 ```jsx
 function MatchedString({ string, matches }) {